-CUBE HOMES LIMITED Year ended 31 March 2023 STRATEGIC REPORT (Continued)
+STRATEGIC REPORT (Continued)

-Key performance indicators and risks and uncertainties
+Critical success factors and risks and uncertainties

-Cube has 11 key performance indicators that are monitored monthly that cover both market sales and market rent activities.
-The performance indicators continue to be reviewed to ensure that they continue to inform the board of the most relevant performance information.
-They currently include the profit achieved from sales, the number of sales achieved, and income generated from market rented properties.
+Cube has 11 critical success factors that are monitored monthly that cover both market sales and market rent activities.
+The success factors continue to be reviewed to ensure that they inform the board of the most relevant performance information.
+They include the profit achieved from sales, the number of sales achieved and income generated from market rented properties.
 Other indicators specifically cover the development activities of Cube.

 Cube's Board has identified that the main risk comes from its market sales activity.
-Cube's management team monitor this risk through monthly sales progress reports and updates are also provided to the Board at each Board meeting.
+Cube's management team monitor this risk through regular sales progress reports and updates supplemented with close monitoring of market activity, customer sentiment and the macroeconomic climate.
+Updates are provided to the Board at each meeting.
 To further mitigate this risk Cube could choose to delay some construction activity and has access to the loan facility referred to below.

-Cube's Board also recognises its ambition in its Business Plan, presented to Board on 14 March 2023 and agreed on 31 March 2023, whilst considering the regionally strong housing market (albeit in a context of sharply rising interest rates), volatile current economic conditions and demands on labour and the supply chain, which bring challenges and opportunities.
-Thus far Cube has not been massively impacted with profit for the financial year 2022/23 remaining strong and in a more positive position than expected due to market demand and increased sales prices.
-It is recognised that the operating environment continues to be extremely dynamic and challenging with the business being significantly impacted by planning delays and increased construction costs which is consistent with the sector.
-Sales volumes for the next 12 months are significantly lower than previous years and margins, although acceptable, are reduced.
-Years 2 and 3 of the Business Plan see Cube exceeding the targets of £2m surplus per year with the majority of the sites contributing to that turnover already secured or identified.
+Cube's Board also recognises its ambition in its business plan, presented to and agreed by Board on 13 March 2024, whilst considering the current housing market, volatile current economic conditions and demands on labour and the supply chain, which bring challenges and opportunities.
+Starts on site have been delayed by planning and operational issues and it is recognised that the operating environment continues to be dynamic and challenging.
+Sales volumes for the next 12 months are expected to be returning to pre 2023/24 levels.
+Years 1, 2 and 3 of the business plan see Cube exceeding the targets of £2m surplus per year with the majority of the sites contributing to that turnover already secured or identified.